ghostcryptology/ms2-mastery/README.md

 Since there are no level 50+ dungeons, the higher the level, the more severe the damage scaling.

 - Complete [Epic] quest line (minor XP)
-- Kill World Bosses (extra XP in party)
+- Kill World Bosses (extra XP if in party)
 - Auto play music or auto fish (easiest)

 ## How-to obtain 1500 Gear Score